spencertipping/bake/README.md

 ## Features
 - Correctness (uses sha-256 to track contents, though you can change this)
+- Generality (track any kind of contents, not just files)
 - Parallel job execution
-- Remote job execution (requires passwordless SSH and sshfs)
+- Remote job execution (requires passwordless SSH)
-- Seamless bash interoperability
+- Can be used directly from the command line
 - You can use bake as a library from an existing script
 - Dependency graphs are first-class (so you can ask bake how it would build something, then use that output from your script)